bn-l/blog/content/posts/14-12-22-git-overview.md

 ### Branching

 - Branches are like post-it notes stuck on the **end** (always on the end) of a series of commits
-- When HEAD is pointing to a branch (e.g. "main") it means a file called HEAD contains single line like "ref: refs/heads/main".
-When pointing to a commit it will contain the SHA1 of the commit.
+- When HEAD is pointing to a branch (e.g. "main") it means a file named "HEAD" (check it out in the .git folder) contains single line: `ref: refs/heads/main`.
+Literaly that is how git maintains its state.
+Or when you've checked out a specific commit and the head is now pointing to it, this file will contain the SHA1 of the commit.
+Literally that's it.
 - **Committing to a branch**:
-  - Here HEAD is pointing to a branch called main which is pointing to commit a:
+  - Here HEAD is pointing to a branch called main.
+Main is pointing to "commit a":

 ``` mermaid
 flowchart TB